 She holds a PhD in Sociology from the University of Wisconsin – Madison and a dual bachelor’s degree in Public Policy and Feminist Studies from Stanford University.
-Her research focuses on gender equality discourse, global women’s movements, and development financing.
+Her academic research focuses on gender equality discourse, global feminist movements, and development financing.

-Kellea is based in Northern California, works globally, speaks English and Spanish, and can sing one song in Quechua.
+Kellea lives in the Sierra Nevada foothills in California with her family, speaks English and Spanish, and can sing one song in Quechua.